bjherger/blog_posts/founding_ds_team/founding/Playbook: Founding an ML practice.md

 indoctrinate.

-Nothing forms a team quite like a shared crucible: If there's a particularly high-value, low-effort project in your backlog, this will help your team learn how to work together while gaining everyone some visibility within the company.
-Otherwise, data engineering and data lake projects could enable many more Data Science projects, and help your team get familiar with their new data.
+Nothing forms a team quite like a shared crucible: If there's a particularly high-value, low-effort project in your backlog, take it on.
+This will help your team learn how to work together while gaining visibility within the company.
+Otherwise, data engineering and data lake projects could lay the groundwork many more Data Science projects, and help your team get familiar with their new data.

 After you get your footing with your first few projects, begin talking about what your standard workflow looks like, libraries and infrastructure you'd like to build, and the cost of technical debt.

 I'd also recommend scheduling monthly happy hours or other fun events.
 It's important for teammates to trust each other, and get to know each other out of the office.
-Also, your new hires are probably getting recruiter calls already, and beers are less expensive recruiting.
+Also, your new hires are probably getting LinkedIn messages already, and beers are less expensive recruiting.

 ### Bring value

 Alright, now we've got a strong team of Data Scientists, who've proven themselves with some minor projects.
-On this foundation, you can start earning the support and buy-in your leadership has invested in you.
+On this foundation, you can start earning the support and buy-in your leadership has loaned.

 Though you might have done a few initial projects, your first major project will help to define your team, and your team's role within the company.
 Choose a major project that can be done in milestones, provides a high visibility